fara-pug/fara-pug/index.md

 everything else.
 Here's the scoop on what works for me.

-<a id="org1b96a63"></a>
+<a id="orgd0f89d6"></a>

 ### InShelter

-I build a 7x7 house around the elder and the spawn point, use **/dropall** where i land and to be right next to a bed, a brazier and the door for the most restful healing sleep in every settlement I open.
+I build a 7x7 house around the elder and the spawn point, so i'm close to my piles, quests and right next to a bed, a brazier and the door for the most restful healing sleep in every settlement I open.

 **THIS** is incredibly useful with local waypoints and I get a lot of mileage out of it!
-The base layout takes 23 planks, 4 braziers and a door (2 wooden blocks)
+The base layout takes 23 planks, 4 braziers (8 rocks) and a door (2 wooden blocks)

 In Relica I use this arrangement: